 Minimum 0 to 6 months’ payments in reserve

-Lenders might also require you to have cash reserves in the bank in case of financial difficulty, such as a unit vacancy.
+Lenders might also require you to have cash reserves in the bank in case of financial difficulties, such as a unit vacancy.
 The amount of reserves you’ll need depends on the other aspects of your financial profile:

 - Investors with one rental unit: You won’t need any cash reserves if your LTV and DTI ratios are low.